christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 6 Julius Caesar was a Title   \
 7 Rome on the Bosphorus?\
 8 Flavian Dynasty\
+9 The Jesus Archtype\
+9.1 Romulus the Roman Deity\
-9 Esus the Celtic Deity\
+9.2 Esus the Celtic Deity\
 10 Who Forged History?\
 11 Subversion of the Imperial Cult\
 12.1 Islam\